Oxford, Kansas, once located in Oxford Township of Johnson County, adjoined New Santa Fe, Missouri, on the Santa Fe Trail.

 Oxford was laid out in 1857 by pro-slaver Christopher Columbus Catron, an early settler and the town founders.

-New Santa Fe was a pro-slavery town located right on the Missouri border east of Kansas.
-The majority of people who opened businesses and lived in Oxford also supported slavery.
-The “Oxford Fraud” in 1857 played an important role in the election of Abraham Lincoln and the start of the Civil War.
+New Santa Fe was a pro-slavery town located on the Missouri border east of Kansas.
+Most people who opened businesses and lived in Oxford supported slavery.
+The “Oxford Fraud” in 1857 played an important role in Abraham Lincoln’s election and the Civil War’s start.